-The Wolfpack Ninja Tour (WPNT) will debut in Denver, CO in 2017.
+The Wolfpack Ninja Tour (WPNT) Obstacle Race will debut in Denver, CO April 30th 2017

-- This is a DOUBLE ELIMINATION head-to-head obstacle racing event with a “come-back” bracket.
+- •This is a DOUBLE ELIMINATION head-to-head obstacle racing event with a “come-back” loser’s bracket

-- The PRO MEN’S & WOMEN’S FINALS will have a 16 Ninja Double Elimination Bracket while the remaining divisions will compete in an 8 competitor Brackets on Finals Night.
+- •The PRO men’s & women’s FINALS will have a 16 Ninja Double Elimination Bracket while the remaining divisions will compete in 8 competitor SINGLE ELIMINATION Brackets on Finals Night.

-- Purchase a ticket and attempt to PRE-QUALIFY via the SCORE SHEET (complete 30 of 35 standalone obstacles to earn one (1) WOLF PASS.)
+- Purchase a ticket and attempt to PRE-QUALIFY via the SCORE SHEET (complete 30 of 35 standalone obstacles to earn one (1) WOLF PASS COIN.)

 - Purchase a WOLF PASS which skips pre-qualifying and allows one (1) attempt at the Pro Course to make the LEADERBOARD and qualify.
-All competitors are allowed a maximum of three (3) WOLF PASSES (i.e. attempts) at the Pro Course to improve their TIME and SEEDING and make the Top 16 (for Pros) or 8 Ninjas depending on their division for a place in the Finals Race event.
+All competitors are allowed a maximum of three (3) attempts at the Pro Course to improve their time and ranking on the LEADERBOARD.

 - Get an invitation by the Wolfpack Ninja Tour (Tour staff, other pro-ninjas, celebrities, special guests, etc.)